vikky225/RestAPITelecomDevopsified/README.md

 • get all phone numbers
 • get all phone numbers of a single customer
 • activate a phone number

+## Challenge
+Provide API specifications for the above functions/capabilities.
+Provide a REST API implementation of the formulated specifications.
+You can assume the phone numbers as a static data structure that is initialised when your program runs.

 ## Prerequisites
 - Java 21